rgeo/rgeo/README.md

 ### Dependencies

-RGeo is known to work with the following Ruby implementations:
+RGeo works with the following Ruby implementations:

-*   Ruby 2.0.0 or later.
+*   Ruby 2.1.0 or later.
 *   Partial support for JRuby 9.0 or later.
 The FFI implementation of GEOS is available (ffi-geos gem required) but CAPI is not.
 *   See earlier versions for support for pre-2.0 ruby.